-Plain memorization only works in a case of the computer, who can spit out a 20 move sequence from an opening book and proceed with a correct plan by raw calculation.
+Plain memorization only works in the case of the computer, which can spit out a 20 move sequence from an opening book and proceed with a correct plan by raw calculation.
 Human players are wired differently.
 That’s why they need to know more about the opening than just the moves.

 When you study an opening I suggest paying specific attention to the following very important elements: